I don’t get it.

 Here are 4 main points to consider:

 - Keep the design simple.
-Don’t cram your page with tons of videos, animations and fancy design that takes to load forever.
+Don’t cram your page with tons of videos, animations and fancy design that take forever to load.

-- Make the headline powerful and stand out.
-It’s the first thing people read.
+- Make the headline powerful and make it stand out.
+It’s the first thing that people read.
 It better be good.

 - Write clear copy.
-Don’t try to sound smart by using complex terms no one understands.
-Write as if you talk.
+Don’t try to sound smart by using complex terms that no one understands.
+Write as you speak.
 Be as clear as possible about what you have to offer.

 - Use bullet points, pictures and other visual elements.
 Again, don’t overdo it.
 These things are supposed to help the reader get a better grasp of your message, not become the sole reason for catching their eye.